Cisco Secure Workload

 It is estimated that the distribution of exploits used in cyber attacks by type of application attacked showed over 40% related to browser attacks.
 Android was next in line with 27% of the attack surface.
 As a result, we need to provide more security regarding Internet browsing.

-It’s a fact that most compromises will involve web-based attacks and standard plugins, such as Adobe, supported in the browser.
+Most compromises involve web-based attacks and standard plugins, such as Adobe, supported in the browser.
 Attacks will always happen, but your ability to deal with them is the key.
-If you use the internet daily, check the security of your proxy server.
+If you use the Internet daily, check the security of your proxy server.

 Remote Browser Isolation: Zero Trust

 Neil McDonald, an analyst from Gartner, is driving the evolution of Remote Browser Isolation.
-This is a necessary feature if you want to offer a complete solution to the zero-trust model.
-The zero trust model already consists of micro-segmentation vendors that can be SDN-based, network-based appliances (physical or virtual), microservices-based, host-based, container-centric, IaaS built-in segmentation, and API-based.
-There are also a variety of software-defined perimeter vendors in the category of the zero-trust movement.
+This feature is necessary to offer a complete solution to the zero-trust model.
+The zero-trust model already consists of micro-segmentation vendors that can be SDN-based, network-based appliances (physical or virtual), microservices-based, host-based, container-centric, IaaS built-in segmentation, or API-based.
+There are also a variety of software-defined perimeter vendors in the zero-trust movement.

 So, what is Remote Browser Isolation (RBI)?
 Remote Browser Isolation starts with a default-deny posture, contains the ability to compromise, reduces the surface area for an attack, and, as sessions are restored to a known good state after each use, it is like having a dynamic segment of 1 for surfing the Internet.
 Remote browser offerings are a subset of browser isolation technologies that remove the browser process from the end user’s desktop.

-Take a browser and host it on a terminal server, and then use the on-device browser to browse to that browser.
-As a result, you increase the security posture.
-When you do HTML 5 connectivity, you get the rendering done in the remote browser.
+You can host a browser on a terminal server and then use the on-device browser to browse to that browser, increasing the security posture.
+When you use HTML 5 connectivity, the rendering is done in the remote browser.

 Some vendors are coming out with a Linux-based, proxy-based solution.
 A proxy – often hosted on sites like https://www.free-proxy-list.net/ – acts as an internet gateway, a middleman for internet interactions.
 Usually, when you browse the Internet, you go to a non-whitelist site, but if it hasn’t been blacklisted, you will be routed to the remote system.